 The Association is taxed under Internal Revenue Code 528.
 Under that section, the Association is not taxed on uniform assessments to members and other income received from Association members solely as a function of their membership in the Association.
 However, the Association is taxed on nonexempt function income, which includes interest income, less a portion of allocated Association expenses.
-As of and for the year ended December 31, 2021, no tax was due.
-Prepaid expenses at December 31, 2020 include \$7,642 of income taxes receivable.
+As of and for the year ended December 31, 2022, no tax was due.
+Prepaid expenses at December 31, 2022 and 2021 include \$3,922 and \$7,642 of income taxes receivable, respectively.